This post, an interview with Artemis partner Anne Aldrich, was originally published on ProtectedIncome.org and has been reposted here with permission.

 Data from the survey led by Aldrich, as well as other retirement research that Artemis Strategy Group conducted on behalf of the Alliance, spotlights the highly personal challenges posed by retirement income planning and how individual needs are different.
 The survey results underscore the need for a simple, easy and personal approach to getting started on a retirement income plan.

 “When people think about retirement, they often get a little overwhelmed on the financial front because there are so many decisions to be made,” Aldrich observes.
-“The M.U.G. concept simplifies the process.
+“The Check off the Basics concept simplifies the process.
 It puts it into easy steps that everyone can take.”